Halifax student account review

 No. If you're looking for an account which can offer an increasing overdraft limit as your course progresses, see our full comparison of student accounts.

 This is a basic student current account.
-It offers a reasonable 0%-interest overdraft and discounts with its retail partners, but there are accounts from other banks that offer better versions of these perks.
+It offers a reasonable sized 0% interest overdraft and some cashback with its retail partners, but there are student accounts from other banks that offer better perks or larger overdrafts.